Dementia study probes link between Self-Awareness and reading emotions

 Summary

 This study looks at how well people with frontotemporal dementia or Alzheimer's disease can recognize emotions in others and how aware they are of their own performance.
 Researchers will ask 34 participants (ages 50-80) to complete computer tasks and confidence ratings.
-No treatment is given; the goal is to better understand these brain conditions.
+The goal is to better understand the connection between self-awareness and social skills in these conditions, not to test any treatment.

 Disclaimer